eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 Availability, reliability, and recoverability are all important concepts in fault tolerance.

 **Availability** is "the property that a system is ready to be used immediately".
-It's usually measured as a percentage of uptime (e.g., 99.99%) {% cite distributed-systems -l 424 %}.
+It's usually measured as a percentage of uptime (e.g. 99.99%) {% cite distributed-systems -l 424 %}.

 **Reliability** is the property that a system can run continuously without failure.